airmencoders/tron-common-api/README.md

 ## Authorization
-Application to Common API authorization is based off the x-forwarded-client-cert header to identify the requesting application's identify.
+Application to Common API authorization is based off the `x-forwarded-client-cert` header to identify the requesting application's identify.
 This header will be provided by ISTIO in production.
-However, for development purposes, this header must be added to requests to provide the necessary information to authorize the request.
+For development purposes, the application can be ran with the `development` profile to circumvent authorization so that the header does not need to be provided in requests.

 Example header: `"x-forwarded-client-cert": "By=spiffe://cluster.local/ns/tron-common-api/sa/default;Hash=855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7;Subject=\"\";URI=spiffe://cluster.local/ns/guardianangel/sa/default"`